 Illegal Graffiti as a Part of Spanish 15-M Protest (2013–2016)

-15-M has been the most important protest in the Spanish history since Spain gained democracy in 1977.
+Spanish 15-M was the most important protest in the history of Spain since 1977 when Spain gained democracy.
 15-M began in 2011 at the square of Puerta del Sol in Madrid and spread rapidly into all major cities in Spain.
-Madrid’s public spaces are shaped through squatting, protest-camps, marches, strikes, manifestations and graffiti.
-The aim of this study is to investigate the role of graffiti in 15-M protest: on what issues graffiti communicates about and how the communication of graffiti is formed.
+Madrid’s public spaces were shaped through squatting, protest-camps, marches, strikes, manifestations and graffiti.
+The aim of this study was to investigate the role of graffiti in 15-M protest: on what issues graffiti communicates about and how the communication is formed.

-Research is based on photographed graffiti in Madrid between 2012 and 2014.
+Research was based on photographed graffiti in Madrid between 2012 and 2014.
 Qualitative content analysis and hermeneutical close readings were applied to the research material.
-The analysis shows that graffiti is used in protest as a strategic communication tool.
-Most of the graffiti researched indicates that the contents and objectives of graffiti are well planned.
-Three major themes were analyzed from the research material.
+The analysis showed that graffiti was used in protest as a strategic communication tool.
+Moreover, most of the graffiti researched indicated that the contents and objectives of graffiti were well planned.
+Three major themes were analysed from the research material.
 Most of the graffiti communicated either on rights, failure of representative politics* or global justice**.

-The findings of this study show that graffiti has an important role in 15-M protest.
-Graffiti exploits public space to communicate and to impact on important societal issues.
+The findings of this study show that graffiti had an important role in 15-M protest.
+Graffiti exploits the public space to communicate and to impact on important issues on the society.
 It re-shapes both physical and ideological city space.
-Graffiti is a media to communicate without censorship and control and to challenge authorities of city space and state.
+Graffiti is a media to communicate without censorship and control and to challenge authorities of city space and the state.
 In Spain, painting graffiti is a part of both political participation and citizenship.

 Keywords: graffiti, 15-M, economical crisis, crisis, street art, urban space, public space, protest, visual communication, political participation, citizenship, Madrid, Spain